kaschin/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis

-A Sentiment Model that can be used to analysed the Sentiment of a series of Twitter Messages.
+A Sentiment Model that can be used to analyse the Sentiment of a series of Twitter Messages.

 ## Description